aparo/pyes/docs/guide/reference/query-dsl/prefix-query.rst

 Prefix Query
 ============

-Matches documents that have fields containing terms with a specified prefix.
+Matches documents that have fields containing terms with a specified prefix (*not analyzed*).
 The prefix query maps to Lucene **PrefixQuery**.
 The following matches documents where the user field contains a term that starts with **ki**:

 .. code-block:: js

     {
-        "prefix" : { "user" : "sh" }
+        "prefix" : { "user" : "ki" }
     }